c-solo/rust_armbot/README.md

 ## Rust firmware for robotic arm based on ESP32-C3 SuperMini board.

+### Project Structure

+This is a Cargo workspace with the following crates:

+- `rust-armbot` - Main firmware application for robo arm
+- `libs/ledc_servo` - Library for controlling servo motors via LEDC peripheral

 Electronic parts:

 - Esp32-C3 SuperMini (any ESP32 C3 or C6 board is suitable).